 The performance and profitability of our Company also may be a factor in determining the base salaries for the named executive officers, as well as increases in the base salaries for the executive officers.
 In addition, increases in base salaries for an executive officer have been approved in the past by the compensation committee as a result of an individual's performance or increases in the executive officer's responsibilities.
 Further, in certain cases the compensation committee has approved, as part of an executive officer's initial employment arrangement with us, a pre-determined increase in the executive officer's base salary in a later year.
-Mr. Alberini, Ms. Boone and Mr. Dunaj received annual base salaries in 2012 of \$1,100,000, \$475,000 and \$535,000, respectively.
-We increased Mr. Alberini's annual base salary from \$1,000,000 to \$1,100,000 on November 1, 2012 in connection with the Company's initial public offering.
+Mr. Alberini, Ms. Boone and Mr. Dunaj received annual base salaries in 2012 of \$1,100,000, \$475,000 and \$550,000, respectively.
+We increased Mr. Alberini's annual base salary from \$1,000,000 to \$1,100,000 in November 2012 in connection with the Company's initial public offering.
+In addition, in May 2013 we increased Ms. Boone's annual base salary to \$495,000, and we increased Mr. Dunaj's annual base salary to \$575,000.